-16 Luxury Dandruff Shampoos & Treatments That Work For All Textures — & Look Great In The Shower
+16 Dandruff Shampoos And Treatments That Actually Look Good In Your Shower

 No one ever said that dealing with an itchy scalp and flakes was glamorous, but thanks to the latest crop of luxury dandruff shampoos and treatments that really work (and look good in your shower, too) that's all about to change.

 Almost everyone experiences dandruff, the buildup that forms on your scalp and tends to fall to your shoulders, sprinkling your favorite black sweater with white flakes from time to time; and for a while, trusty Head & Shoulders shampoo was the only treatment option that was readily available.
 Not to knock the drugstore staple or anything (it really does work — more on that later), but the formula didn't necessarily stack up to the OUAIs and Oribes of the world, at least from a #shelfie standpoint.
 Beauty enthusiasts were in desperate need of shampoos, conditioners, and stylers that both worked on dandruff and felt luxurious — and boy, did haircare brands heed the call.

 But before you can find products that'll work for you, it’s important to realize what causes dandruff, how to effectively treat it, and how to prevent it in the future.
 “Dandruff is also called seborrheic dermatitis, and it's thought to be caused by yeast that lives on the skin normally,” Dr. Jennifer Vickers of Sanova Dermatology tells The Zoe Report.
 “That yeast feeds on the oils, or sebum, that our skin produces, leading to inflammation that manifests as redness, irritation, itching, and flaking.”